Idowza/Autoencoder-NIDS-Analysis/README.md

 This work is based on research into deep learning for NIDS, specifically analyzing the impact of hidden layers and hybrid architectures.

-- P. Pavithralakshmi et al., "Anomaly Detection for Network Traffic Using Autoencoder," International Journal of Research Publication and Reviews, 2025.
+[1] P. Pavithralakshmi et al., ”Anomaly Detection for Network Traffic Using Autoencoder,” International Journal of Research Publication and Reviews, vol. 6, no. 5, pp. 10168–10173, May 2025.

+[2] R. Agrawal, ”Complete Guide to Anomaly Detection with AutoEncoders using Tensorflow,” Data Science Blogathon, Jan 2022.

+[3] H. Liao et al., ”A Survey of Deep Learning Technologies for Intrusion Detection in Internet of Things,” IEEE Access, Jan 2024.

+[4] S. Selvakumar, M. Sivaanandh, K. Muneeswaran, and B. Lakshmanan, ”Ensemble of feature augmented convolutional neural network and deep autoencoder for efficient detection of network attacks,” Scientific Reports, vol. 15, no. 4267, 2025.

+[5] Z. M. Khan, ”Network Intrusion Detection Utilizing Autoencoder Neural Networks,” Communications on Applied Nonlinear Analysis, vol. 31, no. 3s, 2024.

-- S. Alhassan et al., "Analyzing Autoencoder-Based Intrusion Detection System Performance," Journal of Information Security and Cybercrimes Research, 2023.
+[6] S. Alhassan et al., ”Analyzing Autoencoder-Based Intrusion Detection System Performance: Impact of Hidden Layers,” Journal of Information Security and Cybercrimes Research, vol. 6, no. 2, pp. 105–115, Dec 2023.